Our team provides:

 Amateur Radio Assessments are again available.
 We have now assessors approved with AMC.

 This is an excellent resource book for leaders who would like to know a little more about amateur radio so they may brief their Scouts prior to JOTA.

-If you wish to purchase the WIA Foundation Training book “Your Entry into Amateur Radio” from the SRESU, please use the contact us pages on this website.
+If you wish to purchase the WIA Foundation Training book “Your Entry into Amateur Radio” from Scout Radio Victoria please use the contact us page on this website.

 The book should be regarded as essential reading for all people intending to undertake the Amateur Operators Certificate of Proficiency (Foundation) assessment

-If you do find these tutorials valuable, and you wish to extend your studies beyond the Foundation License, contact the RES directly to enroll in their correspondence courses or email email@example.com for more general information.
+If you do find these tutorials valuable, and you wish to extend your studies beyond the Foundation License, contact the RES directly to enroll in their correspondence courses or use the contact us tab and ask for more general information.

 The SRESU supports the RES team when they make the good point that the tutorial is not intended to replace Your Entry into Amateur Radio (the foundation license manual).